Honorary Reader, Honorary

 - changing gender representation in EFL textbooks in Hong Kong

-- the reception of children's picturebooks featuring two-Mum and two-Dad families
+- children's picturebooks featuring two-Mum and two-Dad families

-Gender, language and discourse; Harry Potter and boys' literacies; multimodality; language and gender in African contexts; the representation of gender and sexuality in children's fiction and in language textbooks; co-supervision practices
+Gender, language and discourse; Harry Potter and children's (especially boys') literacies; language and gender in African contexts; the representation of gender and sexuality in children's picturebooks and in language textbooks; gender and sexuality in the language classroom.

 Jane was the Director of Studies of the PhD in Applied Linguistics by Thesis and Coursework programme 2000-2012.
 Her main research interest is discourse, language and gender.
-She teaches mainly in the area of language and gender.
-From 1988 until 1991 Jane was a tutor in the Institute for English Language Education, Lancaster University .
+From 1988 until 1991 Jane was a tutor in the Institute for English Language Education, Lancaster University.

-Jane co-ordinates the Research in Gender, Language and Sexuality (RiGLS) group (was Gender and Language research group (GAL)).
-Her most recent books are the research monographs Language, Gender and Children's Fiction (2011, Continuum), Gendered Discourses (2004, Palgrave Macmillan), and the advanced coursebook Gender and Language: an Advanced Resourcebook (2006, Routledge).
+Jane’s most recent books are the research monographs Language, Gender and Children's Fiction (2011, Continuum), Gendered Discourses (2004, Palgrave Macmillan), and the advanced coursebook Gender and Language: an Advanced Resourcebook (2006, Routledge).
+She is currently working on a monograph for Routledge entitled Harry Potter and Young Muggles’ Reading (with Steven Dempster and Joanne Thistlethwaite).
 She is also co-editor (with Lilian Atanga, Sibonile Ellece and Lia Litosseliti) of Gender and Language in Sub-Saharan Africa: Tradition, Struggle and Change (John Benjamins, 2013), co-editor (with Lia Litosseliti, Kate Harrington and Helen Sauntson) of Gender and Language Research Methodologies (Palgrave, 2008) and (with Lia Litosseliti) of Gender Identity and Discourse Analysis (John Benjamins, 2002).
 Her PhD was entitled 'Gendered discourse in the foreign language classroom: teacher-student and student teacher talk, and the social construction of children's femininities and masculinities'.

 2011 Language, Gender and Children's Fiction.
 London: Continuum.